Overview

 Requesting an Instance

-Your instance (or copy) of JupyterLab will run on a Rivanna compute node.
+Your instance (or copy) of JupyterLab will run on a compute node.
 So it will need a list of resources, such as partition, time, and allocation.
-If you are new to Rivanna, you may want to read the Rivanna User Guide to learn more about the partitions.
+If you are new to UVA HPC, you may want to read the HPC User Guide to learn more about the partitions.

 1. After connecting to JupyterLab through Open OnDemand, a form will appear where you can fill in the resources for JupyterLab.